Tony Hawk's Pro Skater: Ports

 The Nintendo 64 port of Tony Hawk's Pro Skater was developed by Edge of Reality and released on March 15, 2000.
 While the port is largely faithful to the original version and retains all game modes, characters and levels, the soundtrack had been truncated and the voices were removed to accommodate the lessened space in the cartridge format.
 The blood effects had also been removed, so Nintendo could market the game with an "E" game rating.
 The Dreamcast version was developed by Treyarch, published by Crave Entertainment and released on May 24, 2000.
 The graphics and animations in the Dreamcast version are improved from those in the PlayStation version.

-The Game Boy Color version was developed by Natsume and released on March 30, 2000.
+The Game Boy Color version was developed by the Japanese company Natsume and released on March 30, 2000.
 The Game Boy Color version is an adaptation rather than a true port of the PlayStation version due to the limited capacity of the platform.
 The game offers two different gameplay styles: an overhead view with vertical scrolling, and a side-scrolling view in which there is a ramp on each side.
 There are four gameplay modes in which the player can only perform a few tricks.
 In "Half Pipe Mode", the player must attempt to achieve the highest score possible.
 "Tournament Mode" is a five-level vertically scrolling game in which the player must race against three computer-controlled skaters and achieve the highest rank.
 Jumps are made automatically when the player maneuvers onto ramps, and tricks are displayed as a brief static image.
 "Versus Mode" and "Rival Mode" are identical to "Tournament Mode", except the player plays in a single level against a single opponent; the opponent in "Rival Mode" is computer-controlled, while the opponent in "Versus Mode" is human, which necessitates the use of a Game Link Cable.

 The N-Gage version was developed by Ideaworks3D and released on October 13, 2003, a week following the launch of the N-Gage.
 The game is a faithful port of the PlayStation version and retains most of the characters, levels, control scheme and original music while adding levels from Tony Hawk's Pro Skater 2 and two multiplayer games.
 The game's multiplayer functions via the N-Gage's Bluetooth feature.
+The N-Gage version was named "Best-Mobile Game" by the British Academy of Film and Television Arts in 2004.

-A remaster of both the first game and Tony Hawk's Pro Skater 2, titled Tony Hawk's Pro Skater 1 + 2, was developed by Vicarious Visions and released on September 4, 2020, for Microsoft Windows, PlayStation 4, and Xbox One systems.
-The remaster includes all of the original levels and skaters from the original games, but also includes improved skater creation and park creation modes, online multiplayer, and other new features, and featuring most of the original soundtracks, with a few exceptions due to licensing issues.
+A remake of both the first game and Tony Hawk's Pro Skater 2, titled Tony Hawk's Pro Skater 1 + 2, was developed by Vicarious Visions and released on September 4, 2020, for PlayStation 4, Windows, and Xbox One, followed up a year later on PlayStation 5, Xbox Series X/S, and Nintendo Switch.
+The remake includes all of the original levels and skaters from the original games, but also includes improved skater creation and park creation modes, online multiplayer, and other new features, and featuring most of the original soundtracks, with a few exceptions due to licensing issues.